 The Fighting Preacher is a 2019 film, by T.C.
 Christensen, a cinematographer and director best known for his work on 17 Miracles and Love, Kennedy.
+It’s on the top of our list as one of the best Latter-day Saint movies there is.

 The film tells the story of Willard Bean, who in 1905 was middleweight boxing champion.
 Ten years later, he and his wife Rebecca were called on a mission by The Church of Jesus Christ of Latter-day Saints to run the Joseph Smith farm in Palmyra, New York.